 To support this functionality in the main project’s bootloader, set the configuration item CONFIG_BOOTLOADER_APP_TEST and configure the following two items:

 CONFIG_BOOTLOADER_NUM_PIN_APP_TEST - GPIO number to boot TEST partition.
 The selected GPIO will be configured as an input with internal pull-up enabled.
 To trigger a test app, this GPIO must be pulled low on reset.

 Once the GPIO input is released (allowing it to be pulled up) and the device has been reboot, the normally configured application will boot (factory or any OTA app partition slot).

 CONFIG_BOOTLOADER_HOLD_TIME_GPIO - this is hold time of GPIO for reset/test mode (by default 5 seconds).
 The GPIO must be held low continuously for this period of time after reset before a factory reset or test partition boot (as applicable) is performed.

-The bootloader has the CONFIG_BOOTLOADER_SKIP_VALIDATE_IN_DEEP_SLEEP option which allows to reduce the wake-up time (useful to reduce consumption).
-This option is available when the CONFIG_SECURE_BOOT option is disabled.
+The bootloader has the CONFIG_BOOTLOADER_SKIP_VALIDATE_IN_DEEP_SLEEP option which allows the wake-up time from deep sleep to be reduced (useful for reducing power consumption).
+This option is available when CONFIG_SECURE_BOOT option is disabled.
 Reduction of time is achieved due to the lack of image verification.
 During the first boot, the bootloader stores the address of the application being launched in the RTC FAST memory.
 And during the awakening, this address is used for booting without any checks, thus fast loading is achieved.